The Least Action Admissibility Principle: Introduction

-This paper is divided into three sections after this introduction.
+This paper is divided into five sections after this introduction.
 Section 1 provides a physical interpretation of LAAP.
 More precisely, it motivates LAAP as a criterion for choosing the material motion that minimizes cost or effort.
-Section 2 considers an oscillator considered by Dafermos \cite{Dafermos2}.
+Section 2 considers an oscillator {treated} by Dafermos \cite{Dafermos2}.
 The example is an elementary system of ordinary differential equations exhibiting non-uniqueness for the initial value problem.
-Dafermos has shown that uniqueness may be recovered via application of vanishing viscosity and entropy rate criteria.
-Here we see that the same uniqueness result follows from LAAP.
-Section 3 considers non-uniqueness results of Akramov and Wiedemann \cite{AkramovWiedemann} for the barotropic compressible Euler equations.
-In his paper \cite{Feireisl} Feireisl has shown that weak solutions constructed by convex integration for this problem cannot satisfy the entropy rate criterion.
-Here we show these weak solutions cannot satisfy LAAP as well.
-Finally, Section 4 considers the two-dimensional Riemann problem for a barotropic fluid as formulated by Chiodaroli and Kreml \cite{ChioKr}.
-In \cite{ChioKr} the authors produced initial data for which weak solutions constructed by convex integration are preferred according to the entropy rate criterion to the classical two shock solution.
-Here we apply LAAP to give conditions for which for the same data the two shock solution is preferred to convex integration solutions.
+Dafermos has shown that uniqueness may be recovered via application of vanishing viscosity and entropy rate criteria. {The} same uniqueness result follows from LAAP.
+Section 3 {treats} non-uniqueness results of Akramov and Wiedemann \cite{AkramovWiedemann} for the barotropic compressible Euler equations.
+In his paper \cite{Feireisl}, Feireisl {shows} that weak solutions constructed by convex integration for this problem cannot satisfy the entropy rate criterion. {We} show these weak solutions cannot satisfy LAAP as well.
+Section 4 considers the two-dimensional Riemann problem for {an isentropic} fluid as formulated by Chiodaroli and Kreml \cite{ChioKr}.
+In \cite{ChioKr} the authors produced initial data for which weak solutions constructed by convex integration are preferred according to the entropy rate criterion to the classical two shock solution. {We apply LAAP to give conditions which ensure that for the same data the two shock solution is preferred to the convex integration solutions.} In Section 5 for the {special} case $p(\rho) = \rho^2$ we extend the local results of Section 4 globally in that, {without further conditions}, the two shock solution is preferred to the convex integration solutions, whenever the convex integration solutions of \cite{ChioKr} exist.